hossbeast/fab/doc/conventions.md

 # testing

-All tests use xunit, except those in the eventual dependencies of xunit (xapi, xlinux, logger, valyria, narrator)
+All tests use xunit, except those in the transitive dependencies of xunit (xapi, xlinux, logger, valyria, narrator)

 ## unit tests